Concurrent B.S./M.S. in Nutrition, Dietetics and Sensory Sciences

 STAT 705 | Regression and Analysis of Variance | 3 |

-Of the 30-32 hours normally required for a master's degree, at least 18 hours should be at the 700 level and above.
+Of the 30 hours required for a master's degree, at least 18 hours should be at the 700 level and above.

 Course | Course Name | Credit Hours |